-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION - Likely Community and environment Noise generation through the use of airborne equipment Disruption to MET-Ganab office and tourists Disturbance of local wildlife DirectLocalTemporaryReversibleLikely Low Negligible Low (2) Correspond with wildlife authorities and ensure minimal noise pollution especially after sunset or before sunrise.
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Community and environment Noise generation through the use of airborne equipment Disruption to MET-Ganab office and tourists Disturbance of local wildlife Direct Local Temporary Reversible Likely Low Negligible Low (2) Correspond with wildlife authorities and ensure minimal noise pollution especially after sunset or before sunrise.
 If aerial equipment is to be used ensure permits are obtained from MET prior to use.
-Low (1) Stakeholders / Tourists Visual impact from drill rigs, equipment Eyesore due to poor housekeepingChange in landscapeObscuring views - Direct - Local - Short-term - Reversible - Certain Low Minor Minor (3) Avoid setting up exploration sites on tourists' routes If it can't be avoided, ensure the site is minimal, clean and maintain to exceptional housekeeping standards.
-Minor (3) Topography and landscape Creation of new tracks and roads Environmental disturbance Loss of flora and fauna Disturbance of migratory animals in the area - Direct - Local - Short-term - Reversible - Likely Medium Moderate Moderate (6) Make use of existing tracks if available When developing a new track from an existing road ensure the junction is discreet but is also safe Avoid creating new access tracks on visible game tracks Monitor the condition of the track before, during, and after use Low (2)
+Low (1) Stakeholders / Tourists Visual impact from drill rigs, equipment Eyesore due to poor housekeeping Change in landscape Obscuring views Direct Local Short-term Reversible Certain Low Minor Minor (3) Avoid setting up exploration sites on tourists' routes If it can't be avoided, ensure the site is minimal, clean and maintain to exceptional housekeeping standards.
+Minor (3) Topography and landscape Creation of new tracks and roads Environmental disturbance Loss of flora and fauna Disturbance of migratory animals in the area Direct Local Short-term Reversible Likely Medium Moderate Moderate (6) Make use of existing tracks if available When developing a new track from an existing road ensure the junction is discreet but is also safe Avoid creating new access tracks on visible game tracks Monitor the condition of the track before, during, and after use Low (2)

-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Do not needlessly remove vegetation from either side of the road Rehabilitate tracks after use.
-Heritage Exploration can encounter and if not managed destroy heritage remains Direct and indirect impacts to cultural resources Impact on viewshed /landscape surrounding heritage features Direct On site Long-term Irreversible Unlikely High Major Major (12) If discovery of unearthed archaeological remains is to be uncovered, the following measures (chance find procedure) shall be applied: - Works to cease, area to be demarcated with appropriate tape by the site supervisor, and the Site Manger to be informed - Site Manager to visit the site and determine whether work can proceed without damage to findings, mark exclusions boundary - If work cannot proceed without damage to findings, Site Manager is to inform the Environmental Manager who will get in touch with an archaeologist for advice - Archaeological specialist is to evaluate the significance of the remains and identify appropriate action, for example, record and Minor (4)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Do not needlessly remove vegetation from either side of the road Rehabilitate tracks after use.
+Heritage Exploration can encounter and if not managed destroy heritage remains Direct and indirect impacts to cultural resources Impact on view shed /landscape surrounding heritage features Direct On site Long-term Irreversible Unlikely High Major Major (12) If discovery of unearthed archaeological remains is to be uncovered, the following measures (chance find procedure) shall be applied: Works to cease, area to be demarcated with appropriate tape by the site supervisor, and the Site Manger to be informed Site Manager to visit the site and determine whether work can proceed without damage to findings, mark exclusions boundary If work cannot proceed without damage to findings, Site Manager is to inform the Environmental Manager who will get in touch with an archaeologist for advice Archaeological specialist is to evaluate the significance of the remains and identify appropriate action, for example, record and remove; relocate or leave in situ (depending on the nature and value of the remains) Minor (4)